tigarcia/data-viz-with-d3/README.md

 </html>
 ```

-In the Chrome console and learn about one of the most important d3 methods: the `data` method.
+In the Chrome console, let's learn about one of the most important d3 methods: the `data` method.

 Before explaining how this method works, or what it's used for, let's first just examine a quick example: